Anaheim Desert Inn & Suites Hotel Review

 Personally, I wouldn’t pay more than $125/night here except in extenuating circumstances, so do some comparison shopping before booking your dates if the price seems high.
 Remember that every hotel in Anaheim has high taxes and other fees added, so expect to pay about 25% more than the listed base rate above.
 Parking costs an additional $8/night at Desert Inn.

 Have you stayed at the Anaheim Desert Inn & Suites?
 What did you think of it?
 Do you prefer staying off-site or on-site at Disneyland?
-Please share your thoughts or questions in the comments section below!
+Do you agree or disagree with our review?
+Any questions?
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!